 Global Observatory on Corporate Climate Accountability (GOCCA)

-GOCCA will be a digital repository for information and research on corporate climate accountability standards, mechanisms and case studies.
+A digital repository for information and research on corporate climate accountability standards, mechanisms and case studies.

 Research papers & reports